TheTekton337/SymbolicReasoningEngine/README.md

 - **Dynamic Knowledge Base**: Manage a growing knowledge base of facts that the engine uses for reasoning.
 - **Logical Rule Evaluation**: Define rules with premises and conclusions to drive the inference process.
-- **Variable Support**: Utilize variables within rules for dynamic and context-sensitive reasoning.
+- **Variable Support**: (WIP) Utilize variables within rules for dynamic and context-sensitive reasoning.
+- **Backward Chaining**: Apply backward chaining logic to search for matching goals within specified rules.
 - **Forward Chaining**: Apply forward chaining logic to automatically derive new facts from existing ones.
 - **Extensible Design**: Easily extend the engine to accommodate new types of logical operations or domain-specific optimizations.